shieldproject/notebook/v9/README.md

 SHIELD APIs
 ===========

 The SHIELD Scheduler and Storage Gateway components each have their own distinct but uniform APIs.
-The Scheduler API paths are all prefixed with `/v9/scheduler`, and the Storage Gateway API paths all start with `/v9/storage-gateway` -- this unconventional nomenclature allows us to colocate the two components in a single endpoint, should operators desire that.
+The Scheduler API paths are all prefixed with `/v9/scheduler`, and the Storage Gateway API paths all start with `/v9/storage-gateway` -- this unconventional nomenclature allows us to co-locate both components in a single endpoint, should operators desire that.

 The Scheduler API is fully defined in the `api/scheduler.yml` Swagger definition that accompanies this README file.
 Likewise, the Storage Gateway API is defined in `api/storage-gateway.yml`.